The Appleseed Cast: Rebirth and Peregrine

 Throughout late 2004 and much of 2005, little was heard on the band's situation.
 This began to change later in the year as news of drummer auditions began to spread.
 The band auditioned with many drummers including part-time Old Canes drummer Aaron Coker who later went on to tour with Reggie & The Full Effect.
 The position eventually went to The Casket Lottery drummer, Nathan "Nate Jr." Richardson.

 With a new drummer in place, the band was signed by the Militia Group in 2005 and announced they were returning to the studio in October.

 The recording sessions for Peregrine, The Appleseed Cast's sixth full-length album, were held in Cannon Falls, Minnesota, at Pachyderm Studio.
 The sessions were produced by John Congleton.

 Crisci stated on the band's website "...I don't know if I've felt better about a record this early since Mare Vitalis."
 The album is arguably more eclectic than any previous release in the band's catalogue, the Low Level Owl indebted instrumental "An Orange and a Blue" sitting alongside the more conventional, guitar-driven "February" and the stark, electronica of "Mountain Halo."

 Peregrine was released on March 21, 2006.

 Richardson left the band in the early summer of 2006 and was replaced by Coker.

 Sagarmatha

 When asked about the next album (previously discussed as an entirely instrumental EP) in an interview, Crisci had said, "...the idea is still there, although it has morphed into a mostly instrumental full length.".
+Pillar has stated that the recording process lasted approximately nine months and half the album was done at the band's home studio the Toy Shop.

 Recording sessions were held at Black Lodge Recording in Eudora, Kansas, with Ed Rose after unsuccessful attempts to arrange John Congleton to helm the recording.
 Three demos, "Road West", "A Bright Light" and "Summer Before", were released as previews on the band's Myspace.
 Prior to the album's release, Coker left the band and Young followed shortly thereafter in order to return to school.
 They were replaced by John Momberg and Nate Whitman, respectively.
 Sagarmatha was released on February 17, 2009, and reached No. 25 on the Billboard Heatseekers chart.